 Biography

-In the past, Michael has been a competitive track and field athlete and was a medalist at the Commonwealth Youth Games.
+In the past, Michael has been a competitive track and field athlete and was a medallist at the Commonwealth Youth Games.
 In his free time, he enjoys hiking and travelling, as well as cocktail mixing and trying to pick up random skills.

 Most Recent Publications